 Q. How may I order an evaluation copy of the textbook (and Investigations Manual)?

 A. If you are interested in using the Weather Studies Textbook (or Textbook and Investigations Manual) in a current or future course offering, you may request an examination copy.

 If you would like to order the book for personal use, please visit the AMS Online Store and select "Weather Studies."

 Q. How will textbooks and other course materials be handled?

-A. AMS Weather Studies course materials will be sold by college or local bookstores in the same way that college texts are usually sold.
+A. AMS Weather Studies course materials will be sold by college or local bookstores as an Access Card, which includes directions and a coupon for students to download their material.
 Institutions licensing the full course typically have their bookstores order the Weather Studies Textbook and Investigations Manual packaged together, but may also purchase these items separately.
-Institutions choosing the text-only option may purchase the Weather Studies textbook without a course license.

 Q. What specific information do I need to provide the bookstore?